gazmull/eros-bot/commands/countdown/countdown-subscribe.md

 ## Using This Command Normally

-`@Eros cdchannel` must be set or I will decline your request.
+`@Eros set cdchannel` must be set or I will decline your request.

-`@Eros cdrole` must be set if you would like me to ping the role once a countdown ends.
+`@Eros set cdrole` must be set if you would like me to ping the role once a countdown ends.

 ---